braden-w/whispering/README.md

 ## Support and Feedback

-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/braden-w/whispering/issues).
-We appreciate your feedback!
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub iusses tab](https://github.com/braden-w/whispering/issues).
+I really appreciate your feedback!

 Thank you for using Whispering and happy writing!